IDKDeadXD/OEDOCS/docs/features/teleportation.md

 ## Teleport Delay

-Most teleports include a short countdown (typically 5 seconds) before the teleport happens.
+Home, TPA, and warp teleports include a short countdown (default: 5 seconds) before the teleport happens.
 During this time:

 - You must remain (mostly) still.
 - Moving too far from your starting position will cancel the teleport.